 See all problems of the 2001 Honda Accord.

-The contact owns a 2002 Honda Accord.
-The contact stated the air bag warning indicator was illuminated.
-The contact was made aware of NHTSA campaign id number 11v260000 (air bag) however, the VIN was not included on the recall.
-The manufacturer was made aware of the problem.
-The approximate failure mileage was 92,000.
-Updated 08/19/lj.
+The contact owns a 2012 Honda Accord.
+The contact stated that the passenger side air bag warning indicator remained illuminated.
+The vehicle was taken to the dealer, but was not diagnosed or repaired.
+The manufacturer was not made aware of the failure.
+The approximate failure mileage was 87,000.